 Like most North Carolina personal injury attorneys, our law firm works on a contingency fee basis.
 This means that we earn a percentage of your recovery (i.e., we only make a fee if we get you a winning verdict at trial or a negotiated settlement).
 Our contingency fee varies and is set case by case.
 It is typically one-third, but it depends on how your issue is resolved.

 In addition to our contingency fee, there are certain costs, such as expert witness fees, court filing fees, or medical examination fees, that we will pay for and only be reimbursed if we get you a winning settlement or verdict for your pain and suffering.

 If you have any questions regarding our fee structure, please contact us.
 We’ll be happy to answer your questions.

-Can I talk to Kreger Brodish LLP about my injury case for free?
+Can I talk to Kreger Brodish LLP about my personal injury case for free?

 Yes.
 We offer free consultations on all injury matters.
-If you want to talk to us, just call us or contact us online.
-Our attorneys can do phone consultations, email consultations, or in-person consultations.
+If you want to talk to our legal team, just call us or contact us online.
+Our personal injury attorneys can do phone consultations, email consultations, or in-person consultations.
 We handle personal injury cases throughout the state of North Carolina and are available to meet with you wherever is most convenient.

 Dealing with the Insurance Company After an Accident in Durham

 Dealing with an insurance company after an accident is tricky.
 Remember, the insurance adjuster’s job is to minimize the value of your pain and suffering or deny it altogether if they can.
 Here are some of the questions people typically ask about talking to an insurance adjuster.

 Should I speak to an insurance adjuster after my accident?
 Should I agree to give the insurance adjuster a recorded statement?